Law Offices of Robin Bresky Obtains Reversal of a Final Judgment of Dissolution of Marriage Denying a Former Wife’s Petition for Relocation

 June 7, 2017*

-Our firm recently obtained a reversal of the portion of a final judgment of dissolution of marriage denying a Former Wife’s petition to relocate with her two young children to Virginia.
+Our firm, through attorney Dan Weinger, recently obtained a reversal of the portion of a final judgement of dissolution of marriage denying a Former Wife’s petition to relocate with her two young children to Virginia.

 The appeal concerned a dissolution proceeding between a husband and wife who were married for twelve years and have two minor children.
 One of the primary issues in the trial court was the Wife’s request for relocation back to Northern Virginia with the two minor children.
 The family lived in Virginia until 2012 and the Wife’s employment is in Washington D.C.
 Although the Wife was given permission to work remotely, her job requires extensive travel to the Virginia/D.C. area.